jenna-jordan/jenna-jordan.github.io.archived/_Publications/3-beepocalpyse-paper.md

 The entire data collection, wrangling, and visualization process is available on the GitHub repo.

-The Interactive Query Visualizer is availble through both Streamlit and Binder (links below).
-Please check it out!
+The Interactive Query Visualizer was originally published through Binder.
+I later re-made the app using Streamlit.
+Links for both sites are included below.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/jenna-jordan/beepocalypse_streamlit/main/app.py)